Comprehensive Notes on Andrew Ng’s Machine Learning Course

 Anomaly if $p(x)<\epsilon$

-P116 Developing and evaluatiing an anomly detection system
+P116 Developing and evaluation an anomaly detection system

-Training set is unlabled dataset, assume those are normal (or anomalous).
+Training set is unlabeled dataset, assume those are normal (or anomalous).

 Cross validation set.